Half Brother Chapter I: The Ball

 Grandfather smelled the tensity rising and he stood between the half brothers.
-“Why, it’s getting cold and my usher must get me inside before I catch a virus.”
+“Why, it’s getting cold and my usher must get me inside before I fall ill.”
 He grinned brightly to Pierotto and dragged Ettore into the mansion by the elbow.
 Once they were out of earshot, Grandfather turned, and his smile was miles away.
 He shook his head chidingly at Ettore, but said nothing, as they gave their weather overcoats to the servants.

 “Sorry,” Ettore mumbled, smoothing down his linen-lined jerkin.